Skip to main content

 3. Copy your API key

 Keep your API key secure and never commit it to version control.
 Treat it like a password.
+If a key is ever exposed, rotate it — see Best practices.

 curl --request POST \